-3.1 PUBLIC PARTICIPATION
+3.1 INTRODUCTION

-Shaping a vision for the future of the Walden Plateau involves exploring its potential and engaging with residents and business owners to understand their aspirations for the next decade.
+Shaping a vision for the future for Northeast County involves exploring its potential and engaging with residents and business owners to understand their aspirations for the next decade.
 What qualities do people value?
 What elements make this Area unique or special?
 To identify these community values, two surveys were distributed during the planning process.
 During public meetings, participants were invited to identify issues and prioritize potential solutions.
-While some concerns were specific to particular sub-Areas, many were relevant to the entire region.
-Advisory Committee members played a key role in drafting the original vision statement for the future of the Walden Plateau in 1997.
+While some concerns were specific to particular Areas, many were relevant to the entire area.

 The initial feedback produced four key Community Themes which ultimately outlined the analysis portion of this plan.
 Those key themes helped shaped the remainder of this plan and are identified in Chapter 2 of this plan.
-Survey responses, input from community meetings, feedback from the Advisory Committee, and professional guidance from staff and technical advisors, were used to draft goals, a vision statement, and recommendations to reflect the shared values of the Northeast County community to establish a direction for the future.
+Survey responses, input from community meetings, feedbackfrom the Advisory Committee, and professional guidance from staff and technical advisors, were used to draft goals, a vision statement, and recommendations to reflect the shared values of the Northeast County community to establish a direction for the future.